prashantk0001/RuleEngine/README.md

 # Package Info:

 This repo has 3 packages:
-Node Package
+Node Package,
-Package for browsers
+Package for browsers,
 Package to implement with Salesoforce - Lightning Web Component framework (LWC)

 # Get Started: